Balaji-2000-ai/devops-toolkit/linux_commands.md

 cd folder1 : Navigates into a directory
 cd or cd ~ : Goes to the home directory
 cd : Also returns to the home directory
-cd .. : Moves one level up in the directory structure
+cd .. : Moves one level down in the directory structure
-cd ../../ : Moves two levels up
-pwd : Prints the current working directory
+cd ../../ : Moves two levels down pwd : Prints the current working directory
 touch foldername/filename : Creates a file inside a folder
 mkdir folder1/folder2 : Creates a subfolder inside a folder